ardanlabs/gotraining/06-error_handling/readme.md

 ## Notes

-* Use the defaul error value for static and simple formatted messages.
+* Use the default error value for static and simple formatted messages.
 * Create and return error variables to help the caller identify specific errors.
 * Create custom error types when the context of the error is more complex.
 * Error Values in Go aren't special, they are just values like any other, and so you have the entire language at your disposal.